marktennyson/flask-express/README.md

 ### Basic Documentation

-The official and full documentation for this project is available at: https://flaske.vercel.app.
+The official and full documentation for this project is available at: https://marktennyson.github.io/flask-express.
-Here I have tried to provide some of the basic features of this project.
+Here I have tried to provide some of the basic features of this project here.

 #### Request class:
 N.B: all of the properties of the Request class will return an instance of Munch.